Call Us Today! (702) 254-7577

-While most of us are familiar with the language teaching methods used in secondary education, there is a huge variety of language learning methods available and some of them are better suited to certain learners than others.
+While most of us are familiar with the language teaching methods used in secondary education, there is a huge variety of language learning methods available.
+Some of them are better suited to certain learners than others.

 In this method, the teaching is done entirely in the language being learned.
 The learner is not allowed to use his or her original language.
 Grammar rules are avoided and there is an emphasis on good pronunciation.